rsyslog/rsyslog/source/configuration/timezone.rst

 The ``timezone`` object, as its name suggests, describes timezones.
-Currently, they are used by message parser modules to interpret timestamp that contain timezone information.
+Currently, they are used by message parser modules to interpret timestamps that contain timezone information via a timezone string (but not an offset, e.g. "CET" but not "-01:00").
 The object describes an UTC offset for a given timezone ID.

 Each timestamp object adds the zone definition to a global table